newrelic/docs-website/src/data-dictionary/events/Span/entity.name.md

   - WorkloadStatus
 ---

-The name of the entity (for example, the name of an app, host, or workload).
+The name of the entity (for example, an app name, host name, or workload name).